Kansas voter registration up big after Roe v. Wade overturn - NewsBreak

 OLATHE, Kan.
 (WDAF) – The election commissioner in Johnson County, Kansas says voter registration has gone up over the last week and a half.

 Fred Sherman normally said the August primary is reserved for the two main political parties to narrow down their candidates and decide who will face off in November’s general election.
-In addition to that in Kansas, voters are now seeing signs both for and against the Value Them Both Amendment.
+In addition to that in Kansas, voters are now seeing signs both for and against the Value Them Both Amendment .KDOT inspecting 282 bridges after I-70 bridge collapse

 “In the last two weeks, we have seen an uptick or kind of an increase in inquires for both voter registration as well as applications for vote by mail,” Sherman said Tuesday.
 “Rarely has there ever been a ballot measure that everyone gets to vote on, and the Constitutional Amendment as well as the County Commission Chairman’s race is another measure that every registered voter will be able to vote on.”